wp-plugins/projectmanager/readme.txt

 It is possible to hook one project into the user profile to use it as extended profile.
 Thus it could be used to implement a player registration in combination with my [LeagueManager Plugin](http://wordpress.org/extend/plugins/leaguemanager/).
 Users need the capability `project_user_profile` to use this feature.
 By default only Administrators and Editors have this, but you can use [Role Manager](http://www.im-web-gefunden.de/wordpress-plugins/role-manager/) for finetuning.

+= Custom icons for Admin Menu =
+If you want to use custom icons for the admin menu put them in

+`yourthemedirectory/projectmanager/icons/`

 = Access control =